Mirtazapine 15mg, 30mg and 45mg Orally Disintegrating Tablets

-In rare cases REMERON SolTab can cause a shortage of white blood cells, resulting in lowering body resistance to infection.
+In rare cases Remeron SolTab can also cause a shortage of red and white blood cells, as well as blood platelets (aplastic

-These symptoms may appear after 2 - 6 weeks of treatment.
+While rare, these symptoms most commonly appear after 4-6 weeks of treatment.

 Tell your doctor immediately or go to the nearest hospital for treatment if you have any suicidal thoughts or other mental/mood